Explore unique ways to travel in the Western Cape

 Western Cape train routes

-For a longer journey, the Ceres Rail train takes passengers from Cape Town to Elgin, allowing them to enjoy the scenic views while dining in comfort.
+For a longer journey, the Ceres Rail train takes passengers from Cape Town to Elgin, allowing them to enjoy the scenic views while dining comfortably.
 If you’re interested in steam engines but prefer not to travel, visit Ashton Main Square or Choo Choo Park to see these historical “iron ladies.”

 Miniature Trains and Funiculars